AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Data Processing/Image Processing/Save processed images.md

 -   [OSS SDK for Node.js](/intl.en-US/SDK Reference/Node. js/IMG.md)
 -   [OSS SDK for Browser.js](/intl.en-US/SDK Reference/Browser.js/IMG.md)

-## API operation
+## API

 When you use the PostObject operation to call IMG, x-oss-process is passed by the request body.
-You can add the saveas operation to the IMG request to save the processed image to a specified bucket.
+You can add saveas to the IMG request to save the processed image to a specified bucket.

-You must specify the parameters described in the following table when you add the saveas operation to the request.
+You must specify the parameters described in the following table when you add saveas to the request.

 |Parameter|Description|
 |---------|-----------|
 |o|The name of the object as which the processed image is stored.
 This parameter must be URL-safe Base64-encoded.
 For more information, see [Encode watermarks](/intl.en-US/Developer Guide/Data Processing/Image Processing/Parameters/Add watermarks.md).|
 |b|The name of the bucket in which the processed image is stored.
 This parameter must be URL-safe Base64-encoded.
 By default, the processed image is saved to the current bucket if this parameter is not specified.|

+You can use the following two methods to process an image and save the processed image to the specified bucket:

 -   The following code provides an example on how to configure IMG parameters to process an image and save the processed image to a specified bucket: